Rutland High School

 Rutland High School is a senior high school located in Rutland, Vermont, and attended by students in grades 9-12.
 It has been located on Stratton Road since 1994.
 Prior to 1994 Rutland High School was located on Library Avenue (current Rutland Intermediate School).
 Prior to the Library Avenue location, Rutland High School was on Center Street (current Rutland City Fire Department location).
 The high school is a part of the Rutland City Public School District.

 The school is accredited by the New England Association of Schools and Colleges (NEASC).
 Its initial accreditation was in 1944, and its next review will be in 2029.
 As of its last accreditation the school had 820 students.

 The school is a comprehensive high school, and was founded in 1855.
 The school is located in an urban setting.
 It utilizes a 7.25 school day for 178 days a year.
-The school colors are red and black, with the mascot being the Raiders.